 PanCAN maintains the most comprehensive and up-to-date database of pancreatic cancer clinical trials available in the United States.
 Contact PanCAN Patient Services for a personalized clinical trials search.

 The results PanCAN Patient Services provides are grouped and summarized to help you more easily understand and compare options.
 PanCAN Patient Services is also available to talk through your personalized clinical trials information.
-They can provide in-depth details and answer any questions you may have.
+Case Managers can provide in-depth details and answer any questions you may have.

 4. Talk to your doctor about the trials you found

 Let your doctor know why you are interested in clinical trials and what you are hoping to achieve.
-Ask questions, and evaluate with your healthcare team whether a clinical trial is the right option for you.
+Ask questions and evaluate whether a clinical trial is the right option for you with your healthcare team.

 Bring your search results to your next doctor’s appointment.
 During this discussion with your healthcare team, it is also important to understand and consider the value of each different investigational treatment available through clinical trials.

 There are benefits to all therapy types, but some may better meet your individual needs and goals.
-For example, studies have shown that treatments based on a tumor’s biology may increase their success.
-Molecular profiling may identify specific mutations, or biomarkers, to help determine if there are therapies to target your tumor.
-If your trial search results include biomarker-driven therapies, treatments based on your tumor’s biology, you may weigh these differently than broader trials.
+For example, studies have shown that treatments based on a tumor’s biology may increase chances of success.
+Biomarker testing may identify specific mutations to help determine if there are therapies to target your tumor.
+If your trial search results include biomarker-driven therapies, you may weigh these differently than other more general trials.

 5. Get more information about the trials that interest you